picketapi/picket-example-gated-gallery/README.md

   minTokenBalance: 1,
 };
 ```
-`minTokenBalane` lets us not only verify token ownership, but require a minimum amount of tokens.
+`minTokenBalane` lets us not only verify token ownership, but require a minimum number of tokens.

 ## 9. Try it out!
 Now, when you run `npm run dev` from the command line and navigate to http://localhost:3000 in your browser you should have a working app that lets you tap on the “Connect Wallet” button to initiate a signing request and verify your wallet and token ownership.